Chelyabinsk oblast (region), Russia (Chelyabinskaya)

 Author: Alexander Pridvizhkin

-Magnitogorsk is situated in the middle of one of the largest and richest iron ore deposits in the world.
-Magnitogorsk Metallurgical Kombinat (MMK) is known as the largest steel plant in the world.
+The city of Magnitogorsk is situated in the middle of one of the largest and richest iron ore deposits in the world.
+Magnitogorsk Iron and Steel Works (MMK) is one of the largest steel mills in the world.
+Makeyev Rocket Design Bureau in Miass is a major supplier of strategic ballistic missiles for the Russian submarine fleet.

 Chelyabinsk oblast of Russia photos